csci479/csci479.github.io/prompts/projectassess.md

 _not_ have any impact on which project you will end up on.

 ### Then...
+You should know as much about the project as possible.
 _TODO_

 ### Finally...
-On Friday, we will sit in panels where students
+On Friday, we will sit in panels in which the "experts" will answer questions (as best as possible)